HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 - models with a small fully associative I-TLB fed from a joint TLB for code and data pages.

 ### Instructions to manage TLBs

+TLBs are explicitly managed by software.
+The ITLB and PTLB instruction allow for insertion and deletion of TLB entries.

 <!--------------------------------------------------------------------------------------------------------->